 Makawao Parade & Rodeo, Makawao, Maui.
 The annual parade and rodeo has been taking place in this upcountry cowboy town for 60 years.
-Good fun!
-Go to www.gohawaii.com/maui or call 808/572-9565.
-July 4.
+Good fun! https://www.makawaorodeo.net/i or call 808/572-9565.
+Early July.

 Parker Ranch Rodeo, Waimea, Big Island.
 Head to the heart of cowboy country for a hot competition between local paniolo (cowboys).
 The arena accommodates 2,000 people and professional caterers supply food.
 Go to http://parkerranch.com or call 808/885-7311.
 July 4.

 Ukulele Festival, Kapiolani Park Bandstand, Waikiki, Oahu.
 Now in its 47th year, this free concert features a ukulele orchestra of some 800 students, ages 4 to 92.
 Hawaii’s top musicians pitch in.
 Get the details at www.ukulelefestivalhawaii.org.
 Mid-July.